The secret to choosing project management software? Ensure it integrates with the tools your team already uses.

 Microsoft Project serves larger project teams up to the Portfolio level.
 It’s delivered through Microsoft’s Office 365 suite, with features such as heat maps, resource analytics, Gantt charts, and out-of-the-box reports.

-76% of reviewers were positive about Microsoft PPM’s integrations.
+76% of reviewers are positive about Microsoft PPM’s integrations.

 Microsoft Project had a greater share of positive sentiment, and a greater sentiment score than the category average